-As for many other businesses, the 2021 financial year proved to be challenging for the Ignite team.
-However, the strength of our customer base, particularly in Federal Government, our core sector focus in technology and engineering, as well as the resilience and focus of our staff allowed us to achieve the best underlying operating result in many years.
-Having been in my role now for almost 6 months, I have been wholly encouraged by the strength of the team at Ignite, the partnerships with our key customers and the passion to embrace a journey of growth and transformation.
+As for many other staffing businesses, the 2022 financial year provided strong market conditions and for the Group a good opportunity to implement the key initiatives highlighted for this year in our three-year strategic plan.
+The strength of our customer base, particularly in Federal Government, our core sector focus in technology and engineering, as well as the resilience and focus of our staff allowed us to achieve the best underlying operating result in many years.
+I am optimistic that this signals the beginning of consistent year on year growth in revenue and gross profit for the Group.